nteu335/cfpb-salary-calculator-2024/README.md

 ## Deployment

 A GitHub workflow automatically deploys to a staging surge.sh domain when `main` is pushed.
-Deplying to nteu335.org requires transfering files via FTP.
+Deploying to nteu335.org requires transfering files via FTP.